 While strolling along this awe-inspiring Rome shopping street, stop by Essenzialmente Laura, a dreamy boutique known for its luxury perfumes handmade in Italy.

 Not in the mood for splurging?
 No worries!
-Window shopping in Via dei Coronari while taking in the street’s dreamy atmosphere is also worth it.
+You can enjoy some window shopping in Via dei Coronari while taking in the street’s dreamy atmosphere.

 Don’t forget to treat yourself to an ultra-creamy gelato in Gelateria del Teatro at 65/66 of Via di Coronari.